 HISTORIC VEHICLE SCHEME - HVS

-In NSW the conditional registration of historic vehicles is referred to as the Historic Vehicle Scheme (HVS).
-The HVS was developed in consultation with stakeholders from the historic car movement including the Council of Heritage Motor Clubs.
+In NSW the conditional registration for historic vehicles (vehicles 30 years and older) is referred to as the Historic Vehicle Scheme (HVS).
+The HVS was developed by the RMS in consultation with the Council of Heritage Motor Clubs and other peak bodies.

-A summary of the scheme and comparison with the Classic Vehicle Scheme is given on our Vehicle Registration page.
-The RMS website Historic Vehicles page provides information on the HVS and the relevant forms for eligible vehicle registration.
-CHMC affiliated clubs can also provide information on HVS and the CHMC RMS Liaison Officer will assist also with enquiries.
+A summary of the HVS and comparison with the Classic Vehicle Scheme CVS for modified vehicles is given on our Vehicle Registration page.
+See also HVS FAQs below.
+The RMS website Historic Vehicles page provides information on the HVS and the forms required for eligible vehicle registration.
+CHMC affiliated clubs also provide information on HVS, and the CHMC RMS Liaison Officer assists with enquiries and issues.